sampoz/ansible_init/README.md

 and the [gist](https://gist.github.com/ryane/e0ea8e4a75b140bf799f) of his.

+# Dependencies
+This playbook depends on the weareinteractive's apt package.
+Install it with:

+	ansible-galaxy install weareinteractive.apt

 ## How to run this
 * Add all the details of your server and the wanted keys/passwords to five_minutes.yml
 * Add the ip or name of you server to inv.ini